sbabcoc/Selenium-Foundation/docs/SeleniumFoundationTestSupport.md

 ![com.testng.ITestNGListener](images/META-INF.png)

 Once this file is added to your project, <span style="color:blue">ListenerChain</span> will be loaded automatically whenever you run your tests.
-To link listeners into the chain, mark your test class with the <span style="color:blue">LinkedListeners</span> annotation:
+To attach listeners to the chain, mark your test class with the <span style="color:blue">LinkedListeners</span> annotation:

 ###### LinkedListeners annotation
 ```java